Lend A Hand Society: History

-The day-to-day work of the Society was in collaboration with other relief agencies, providing aid to meet a need that might otherwise go unmet.
+The day-to-day work of the Society was in collaboration with other relief agencies, providing aid.
 Wheelchairs and hospital equipment were loaned to those in need, layettes were given to new mothers, and “gentlewomen” were enabled to earn some money by sewing garments to be distributed primarily to hospitals and the Red Cross.
 “The hardship of four women during the winter has been partly relieved by weekly sewing of cut-out garments sent us by the Children's Hospital, and by a warm friend of the New England Grenfell Association.
-This cooperation has rendered a three-fold service.
+This cooperation has rendered a threefold service.
 The expense has been met by contributions of Clubs and friends.”
-From 1913 to 1933 home sewing was a way to provide women with ways to create their own income.
+From 1913 to 1933, home sewing was a way to provide women with ways to create their own income.

 The work undertaken by Lend A Hand varied in scope from operating the Noon-Day Rest, a lunchroom for Boston's working women from 1893 to 1899, to what later became one of the central aspects of Lend A Hand's work, sending books to schools and libraries in the rural South.

 For 50 years (roughly 1929–1979), Lend A Hand Society loaned wheelchairs to individuals and social workers.
 Demand for both short and long term usage was great during this time, leading to waiting lists for wheelchairs.
 On one occasion, a donor even bought a much needed wheelchair for LAH as a memorial gift due to the short supply.
 Today, LAH provides support for wheelchairs through financial emergency assistance grants to those who need help paying for wheelchair purchases or repair.

 Initially a membership organization with individuals as well as clubs’ dues supporting its work, the clubs diminished, with the rise of social service groups and government welfare programs.
 In 2008 Lend A Hand legally changed from being a membership organization to a nonprofit organization supported by grants from foundations, donations from individuals, and income from an endowment.

 Lend A Hand historical archives are housed at the Massachusetts Historical Society and are available for research and viewing purposes.

-Present day mission and programs
+Present-day mission and programs

 Although the work of Lend A Hand has changed over its more than 130 years, the primary mission remains one of providing emergency assistance to people in need in the Greater Boston area.
 Case managers from over 130 partner nonprofit organizations including hospitals, legal services agencies, housing organizations, senior care agencies, homeless shelters, veterans services, domestic violence programs in the Greater Boston area make requests on behalf of their clients for a variety of urgent needs such as rent and/or utilities payments in arrears, moving or ID assistance, medical equipment not covered otherwise.